manuelmeister/dm/docs/3-sets-relations-functions/index.md

 The reader can verify as an exercise that for a transitive relation $ρ$ we have $ρ^n ⊆ ρ$ for all $n > 1$.

-::: info Definition 3.18 Transitive Closure{#definition-3-18}
+::: definition Definition 3.18 Transitive Closure{#definition-3-18}
 The *transitive closure* of a relation $ρ$ on a set $A$, denoted $ρ^∗$, is

 <center>